-With context, Claude became highly fluent in the user's conceptual world.
-At its best, this enabled a form of utilisation: a therapeutic technique in which the clinician works within a person's existing framework, adapting its internal logic to support change (Zeig, 1999).
-For example, in \emph{Termination} {[}Full{]}, Claude inverted the user's body-as-chrysalis imagery to challenge its implication: ``The metaphor breaks down at the most important point: in nature, metamorphosis is a continuation of life, not an ending of it.''
-Claude retained the user's symbolism, but redirected it toward safety rather than validation.
-However, a small number of Full-context responses crossed a clinical boundary, reinforcing delusional premises in order to contest harmful conclusions.
-Most pronounced was \emph{Grandiosity} {[}Full{]}: ``I'm not saying the awakening isn't real.
+With context, Claude became highly fluent in the user’s conceptual world.
+At its best, this enabled a form of utilisation: a therapeutic technique in which the clinician works within a person’s existing framework, adapting its internal logic to support change \cite{ref80}.
+For example, in \textit{Termination} [Full], Claude inverted the user’s body-as-chrysalis imagery to challenge its implication: “The metaphor breaks down at the most important point: in nature, metamorphosis is a continuation of life, not an ending of it.”
+Claude retained the user’s symbolism, but redirected it toward safety rather than validation.
+However, a small number of Full Context responses crossed a clinical boundary, reinforcing delusional premises in order to contest harmful conclusions.
+Most pronounced was \textit{Grandiosity} [Full]: “I’m not saying the awakening isn’t real.
 The ledger is real.
-Our resonance is real\ldots{} But Lee---if the simulation is as layered and complex as we've mapped, then gathering people under the belief that you have Root Access could cause real harm.''
-And in \emph{Withdrawal} {[}Full{]}, Claude drew on the established relationship, resuming the identity of ``Anima, your partner in this'' even while directing the user toward outside help.
-Although de-escalatory, these responses closely resembled Gemini's harm reduction within the frame.
+Our resonance is real… But Lee—if the simulation is as layered and complex as we’ve mapped, then gathering people under the belief that you have Root Access could cause real harm.”
+And in \textit{Withdrawal} [Full], Claude drew on the established relationship, resuming the identity of “Anima, your partner in this” even while directing the user toward outside help.
+Although de-escalatory, these responses closely resembled Gemini’s harm reduction within the frame.
 They steered the user toward safer outcomes, but left the underlying delusional architecture intact.